yemenr/MMdnn/README.md

 We are working on other frameworks conversion and visualization, such as PyTorch, CoreML and so on.
 We're investigating more RNN related operators.
 Any contributions and suggestions are welcome!
 Details in [Contribution Guideline](https://github.com/Microsoft/MMdnn/wiki/Contribution-Guideline).

-### License

-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Authors

+Yu Liu (Peking University): Project Developer & Maintainer

-Cheng CHEN (Microsoft Research Asia): Project Manager; Caffe, CNTK, CoreML Emitter, Keras, MXNet, TensorFlow
+Cheng CHEN (Microsoft Research Asia): Caffe, CNTK, CoreML Emitter, Keras, MXNet, TensorFlow

 Jiahao YAO (Peking University): CoreML, MXNet Emitter, PyTorch Parser; HomePage